chuck7-peter/kubernetes-project1/README.md

 ## Jenkins installation
 Jenkins is installed on EC2.
 Follow the instructions on https://www.jenkins.io/doc/tutorials/tutorial-for-installing-jenkins-on-AWS/ .

-1. Install Docker on the EC2 after Jenkins is installed by following these below steps Update the packages on your instance
+1. Install Docker on the EC2 after Jenkins is installed by following the below steps Update the packages on your instance

 [ec2-user ~]$ sudo yum update -y